Georgina Butler was selected as an emerging dance writer for Cloud Dance Festival: Showtime in London.

-Having carved out a niche role reviewing the dance productions at Milton Keynes Theatre, a writing opportunity at an event showcasing innovative choreographers was too good to miss.
+Having carved out a niche role reviewing the dance productions at Milton Keynes Theatre, a writing opportunity at choreographic showcase, Cloud Dance Festival: Showtime, was too good to miss.

 I have been a dancer and a writer for as long as I can remember.
 Ballet classes are a necessity in my week (not forgetting jazz, contemporary – any excuse to have a bop) and writing has always been my ‘thing’ – from excelling at essays to reporting for Milton Keynes’ favourite newspaper.

 Hopefully, regular readers enjoy my reviews but I am always keen to improve and broaden my understanding of both dance and writing.
-Imagine this journalist’s excitement, then, to be selected as an emerging dance writer for Cloud Dance Festival: Showtime, held in London over three days (Friday 15th to Sunday 17th November).
-This thrice-yearly gathering allows groundbreaking choreographers to share their work.
+Imagine this journalist’s excitement, then, to be selected as an emerging dance writer for Cloud Dance Festival: Showtime, held in London over three days (Friday 15 to Sunday 17 November).
+This thrice-yearly gathering allows ground-breaking choreographers to share their work.
 As part of this latest festival, Cloud Dance held professional development workshops in dance writing, dance photography and dance filming, led by industry experts.

 The hardest part of writing a review is that there just is no “right” way to do it.
 Workshop leader Eleanor Turney, managing editor of reviews website A Younger Theatre (a platform for writers aged 26 and under), emphasised this throughout our discussions concerning how to craft a response to a production.